ZemoxDev/FPS-Game/README.md

 # FPS-Game

 Repository for the 3D Game made with Unity and the C# Language also known as Eremite.
 This was my first big game project, that also had a multiplayer online version, that never released.
+The coding was completely done by me and most of the 3D modelling as well.

 https://gamejolt.com/games/eremite/590936